Handball: Norway pass Brazil test to make semis

-LONDON (Reuters) - Olympic women’s handball champions Norway produced a stirring second-half fight back against Brazil to win their quarter-final 21-19 on Tuesday.
+LONDON (Reuters) - Olympic women’s handball champions Norway produced a stirring second-half fight back against Brazil on Tuesday to win the first quarter-final 21-19.

-The reigning world, European and Olympic champions trailed Brazil 13-9 at halftime but swept past the South Americans to set up a semi-final against South Korea or Russia on Thursday.
+The Beijing gold medalists, who are also reigning world and European champions, trailed 13-9 at half time but swept past their inexperienced South American opponents to set up a semi-final against either South Korea or Russia on Thursday.

-In the day’s second quarter-final Spain beat Croatia 25-22 to move into the last four for the first time, where they will face France or debutants Montenegro (1930 GMT).

-Beijing 2008 runners-up Russia play bronze medalists South Korea for the other spot in the semi-finals (1600 GMT).
+Beijing 2008 runners-up Russia and bronze medalists South Korea clash at 1600 GMT after Croatia meet Spain (1230), the winners of that game to face the victor of France against debutants Montenegro in the day’s last quarter-final at 1930.

-Norway fell behind 15-9 early in the second half and only got their noses in front again with just under seven minutes left on the clock, Linn-Kristin Riegelhuth Koren firing the Scandinavians ahead.
+Norway fell to a 15-9 deficit early in the second half and only got their noses in front again with just shy of seven minutes left on the clock, Linn-Kristin Riegelhuth Koren firing the Scandinavians ahead.

-Brazil hit straight back but Camilla Herrem weaved in from the left flank around goalkeeper Chana Masson to fire the ball into an empty net, restoring Norway’s lead at 20-19 before Koren scored the final goal.
+Brazil hit straight back but Camilla Herrem weaved in from the left flank around goalkeeper Chana Masson to fire the ball into an empty net, restoring Norway’s lead at 20-19.

 “If the coach gets stressed the players get stressed,” the Icelander said.
 “We know if we find our concept we are hard to beat.”

-Norway had been lackluster in the group stage but came alive in the knockout format, where the friendly knuckle-touching of the preliminary matches was forgotten and players regularly grappled with each other.
+Norway had been lackluster in the group stages but came alive in the knockout format, the friendly knuckle-touching of the preliminary matches long forgotten as players regularly grappled with each other.

 “The players have been a little bit stressed with all the expectations, though that’s normal.
 We have not been on the gas but on the brake,” said Hergeirsson.